hjanime/SPADEVizR/README.md

-method.adjust      | a character containing the name of the multiple correction method used (if any) th.mean            | a numeric value specifying the mean threshold th.pvalue          | a numeric value specifying the p-value threshold result             | a data.frame containing for each cluster (first column): the mean (second column) and the standard deviation (third column) of the biological condition, the associated p-value (fourth column) and a logical (fifth column) specifying if the cluster is significantly abundant.
+method.adjust      | a character containing the name of the multiple correction method used (if any) th.mean            | a numeric value specifying the mean threshold th.pvalue          | a numeric value specifying the p-value threshold result             | a dataframe containing for each cluster (first column): the mean (second column) and the standard deviation (third column) of the biological condition, the associated p-value (fourth column) and a logical (fifth column) specifying if the cluster is significantly abundant.

 ## <a name="object_structure_DEC"/> 9.5 Differentially Enriched Clusters (DEC object)
 The `DEC` object is a S4 object containing the main information related to the differentially enriched clusters, that is to say xxx, identify by the [`identifyDEC()`](#stat_function_identifyDEC)